25 February 2022

 Hagerty Silver Care: Silver Polish Paste

 Clean and care for silver and silver-plated objects with the Silver Care paste.
-It maintains, restores lustre and polishes oxidised metals without damaging the surface.
+The product maintains, restores lustre and polishes oxidised metals without damaging the surface.

 Hagerty Silver Guard: protective cover for silver cutlery